 - Craniofacial sinus modeling: use of 3-d volumetric CT imaging to quantify sinus morphology and mucosal disease.

 - Improving physician-patient communication: utilizing personalized video teachings and recordings to improve patient medical recall and satisfaction.

 Dr. Chang receives active funding research support from the NIH, and recently received an award from the Flinn Foundation.
 Dr. Chang's dedicated lab website can be viewed here.

 Dr. Robin Samlan, Assistant Professor in the College of Speech and Hearing, received her Ph.D. from the University of Arizona in 2012.
 Prior to her Ph.D., Dr. Samlan worked as a faculty speech therapist in the Department of Otolaryngology at Johns Hopkins.
 She has had multiple collaborations with Drs.
 Paul Flint and Allen Hillel and has great experience working with Otolaryngology residents and faculty in collaborative research studies.
-After an additional post-graduate year of training at UCLA in 2012, Dr. Samlan has signed a contract to return to the UA in June of 2013 to begin her career as an Assistant Professor in the College of Speech and Hearing Sciences.
-She will collaborate with Dr. Mindy Black, the division laryngologist, in building a Vocal Function Laboratory.
+After an additional post-graduate year of training at UCLA in 2012, Dr. Samlan returned to the UA in June of 2013 to begin her career as an Assistant Professor in the College of Speech and Hearing Sciences.

-The Vocal Function Laboratory will address issues related to the anatomy, physiology, measurement, and perception of voice and resonance in normal and impaired systems.
-Current and future work are focused on understanding how vocal fold asymmetries alter voice production and perceived quality.
-Laboratory projects involve collection and analysis of videostroboscopic, high-speed video, acoustic, aerodynamic, and electroglottographic data.
+The Vocal Function Laboratory studies the anatomy, physiology, measurement, and perception of voice and resonance in normal and impaired systems.
+Current and future work is focused on understanding how vocal fold asymmetries alter voice production and perceived quality.
+Laboratory projects involve the collection and analysis of videostroboscopic, high-speed video, acoustic, aerodynamic, and electroglottographic data.